tommasop/thinkingcode/content/techblog/2012-10-03-whos-calling-i-mean-ruby-method.md

 ---
 I needed to know which method was calling another method in a ruby app.

-I&#8217;m writing a legacy protocol parser and need to control that received packets from the serial port stream are matching with commands replies.
+I'm writing a legacy protocol parser and need to control that received packets from the serial port stream are matching with commands replies.

 So I have a set of methods performing some commands and constants which represent correct replies: